Satisfactory Academic Progress (SAP)

 The Woodland Community College Financial Aid Office monitors that progress using Quantitative, Qualitative and Maximum Timeframe progress criteria.

-All three standards are evaluated each semester during the academic year for all the periods a student was enrolled (Summer, Fall and Spring terms).
+All three standards are evaluated each semester during the academic year for all the periods a student was enrolled (Fall, Spring, and Summer terms).
 It is the student’s responsibility to make sure that he or she meets all progress standards each semester and cumulative.

 Failure to meet any of the following requirements will result in warning status or termination from financial aid.
 A student will be immediately terminated from financial aid if he or she withdraws from all units during the semester or completes all units with “F” and/or “W” grade and may be required to repay all or part of the funds received.